devtut/generate/docs/php/type-juggling-and-non-strict-comparison-issues.md

 ---
-metaTitle: "Type juggling and Non-Strict Comparison Issues"
+metaTitle: "PHP - Type juggling and Non-Strict Comparison Issues"
 description: "What is Type Juggling?, Reading from a file, Switch surprises, Strict typing"
 ---